ckeditor/ckeditor5/docs/framework/guides/architecture/ui-library.md

 // Add a simple button to the array of toolbar items. buttons.push( new ButtonView() );

-// Add another component the array of toolbar items. buttons.push( componentFactory.create( 'componentName' ) );
+// Add another component to the array of toolbar items. buttons.push( componentFactory.create( 'componentName' ) );

 const dropdownView = createDropdown( locale, SplitButtonView );